2005 New York City transit strike: Public response

-According to a NY1 news poll, 41% of New Yorkers thought both the MTA and the Transport Workers Union were to blame for the strike.
+According to a NY1 news poll, 41% of New Yorkers thought both the MTA and Transport Workers Union were to blame for the strike.
 About 27% solely faulted the MTA, while 25% blamed the union for the walkout.
-54% of New Yorkers thought what the union wanted was fair compared to 36% who did not.
-But race was also shown to play into this result: 38% of white New Yorkers thought the TWU's demands were fair, while nearly three-quarters of both African-Americans and Latinos agreed with the TWU's proposals.
-Three times as many white New Yorkers said the union is more to blame for the strike than did African-American New Yorkers.
+54% of New Yorkers thought what the union wanted was fair compared to 36% who did not, but race was also shown to play into this result: 38% of white New Yorkers thought the TWU's demands were fair, while nearly three-quarters of both African-Americans and Latinos agreed with the TWU's proposals.
+Three times as many white New Yorkers said the union was more to blame for the strike than did African-American New Yorkers.

 As for Mayor Michael Bloomberg's handling of the crisis, 51% said he did "not so good" or "poor," while 45% said he did "great" or "good," Governor George E. Pataki attracted more blame, with 69% saying his performance was "not good" or "poor," and just 23% saying he did "great" or "good."

-One day before the strike, an AM New York poll showed that, when given the choice, 68% of respondents favored the MTA while only 32% favored the local TWU in negotiations.
+One day before the strike, an AM New York poll showed that, when given the choice, 68% of respondents favored the MTA, while only 32% favored the local TWU in negotiations.